IELTS Essay Questions 2020

 - Some children find some particular school subjects difficult (for example maths or philosophy), so these subjects should be optional rather than compulsory.
 To what extent do you agree or disagree?

-- In recent years, television has contributed most to changing the quality of life of ordinary people.
+- In recent years, television has contributed most to changing people’s quality of life.
 To what extent do you agree or disagree?

 - Many people depend on cars in their day-to-day life (for example, to drive to work).
 However, unrestricted car use has led to a number of problems.
 What are these problems?
 Should individuals be discouraged from using cars in order to reduce them?